-The William O. Douglas Honors College Thesis is the capstone experience and final product of the Upper Division Honors program.
-The thesis is a sustained, original, and critical examination of a central interdisciplinary research question, developed under the guidance of a faculty mentor and the instructor for the DHC research and writing skills course series (DHC 310, 401 and 497).
-The thesis represents a mature synthesis of research skills, critical thinking, and competent writing.
+The William O. Douglas Honors College Capstone Project is the culminating experience and final product of Upper-Division Honors.
+The thesis is an original and critical examination of a central interdisciplinary research question, developed under the guidance of a faculty mentor and the instructor for the DHC research and writing skills course series.
+The thesis represents a mature synthesis of research skills, critical thinking, creativity, and writing competency.

 The thesis should be a maximum of 10,000 words, excluding the title page, abstract, works cited/bibliography pages, endnotes, tables, figures, images, and appendices.
 If writing is not the main mode of your project, further details will need to be discussed with faculty.

 The thesis should be an original research project that engages critically not only with relevant secondary literature but also with primary sources.
 Scholarly work builds upon and responds to existing bodies of research and literature.
 It is extremely important to acknowledge the work of other scholars, while also making original contributions that engage with conversations taking place within relevant fields.